Omkar1279/Password-Manager-python/README.md

 # Cloud Python Password Manager

-A simple local password manager written in Python and MariaDB.
+A simple Cloud password manager written in Python and MariaDB.
 Uses [pbkdf2](https://en.wikipedia.org/wiki/PBKDF2) to derive a 256 bit key from a MASTER PASSWORD and DEVICE SECRET to use with AES-256 for encrypting/decrypting.

 # Installation